except-pass/openai_assistant_sync/README.md

 Tighten your OpenAI Assistant feedback loop.
 Simplify datafile, instruction, and config updates.

-## Problem Statement
+## What problem is this solving

 When working with the OpenAI Assistant API, managing configurations, syncing datafiles, and updating instructions can become a manual and error-prone process.
-This script aims to streamline these tasks, making it easier for users to interact with the OpenAI Assistant API and keep their configurations up to date.
+This script simplifies these tasks, making it easier to interact with the OpenAI Assistant API and keep configurations up to date.

 ## What does it do?